josephelbert/josephelbert.github.io/_posts/2025-06-02-perimeter-compromise-incident-response-challenge.md

 The adversary used valid credentials to dump the database.
 Maybe the logs contain information about how the credentials were acquired...

-Where did the adversary get the database credentials?
+Where did the adversary get the database credentials?\
-Hint: The attacker searched for a file.
-Use `CommandLine=”*” | table CommandLine`\
 `settings.php`

 ![Image](/assets/img/perimeter-compromise-challenge/filewithcredentials.png)